 What role do minerals play?

-Are my symptoms caused by vitamin and mineral deficiencies?
+Are my symptoms due to a vitamin or mineral deficiency?

 - Fatigue